SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Why it matters

 CAC payback is a cash-flow metric.
-It tells you how long your capital is tied up in each customer before you start generating a return.
 Short payback periods mean you can reinvest in acquisition faster, creating a self-funding growth loop.
 Long payback periods mean you need external capital to fund growth, which dilutes ownership and creates dependency on continued fundraising.
+This is particularly critical for bootstrapped or capital-efficient companies: if your CAC payback is 18 months and your average customer lifetime is 24 months, you spend three-quarters of the customer's useful life just recovering the acquisition cost.

 How to improve it

-The two primary levers are reducing CAC (covered above) and increasing the monthly gross margin contribution per customer.
-On the gross margin side, pricing is often the most underutilised lever.
-Many SaaS companies are significantly underpriced relative to the value they deliver.
-A 20% price increase that causes 5% of prospects to walk away is almost always net positive for both CAC payback and overall revenue.
+The two primary levers are reducing CAC and increasing the monthly gross margin contribution per customer.
+On the gross margin side, pricing is often the most underutilised lever — many SaaS companies are significantly underpriced relative to the value they deliver, and a 20% price increase that causes 5% of prospects to walk away is almost always net positive for both CAC payback and overall revenue.
+The other lever is accelerating time-to-expansion.
+If customers expand from £1,000/month to £2,000/month within the first six months rather than the first eighteen, the effective payback period drops substantially even if initial CAC is unchanged.

 Metric 10: Average Revenue Per Account (ARPA)